-With the FORAGENCY project, professor of history Benoît Henriet is studying the ecological history of colonial Central Africa.
-He received an ERC Starting Grant of €1.5 million for his research in 2022 and he is now also the holder of the Casterman-Hamers chair
+With the FORAGENCY project, VUB professor Benoît Henriet is studying the ecological history of colonial Central Africa.
+In 2022 he received an ERC Starting Grant of €1.5 million for this research, and he is now also the holder of the Casterman-Hamers chair

 How did you begin studying foraging, fishing and hunting in colonial Central Africa?

-“As a historian, I specialise in colonialism in Central Africa.
-I previously studied the cultural and socio-economic history, so my focus was primarily on humans.
-However, historians are increasingly researching how animals, landscapes and plants can play a role in historical dynamics.
+“As a historian, I focus on colonialism in Central Africa.
+In the past, I primarily studied cultural and socio-economic history, with a strong focus on human actors.
+However, historians have increasingly started to study how animals, landscapes and plants can play a crucial role in historical dynamics.
 These perspectives can be very enriching.
-I decided to use this relatively new approach to study the history of colonial Central Africa.”
+I decided to adopt this approach to study the history of colonial Central Africa – a relatively new perspective in this field.”

-“In those days, if you could provide for yourself, it meant you were less dependent on colonial wage labour for your livelihood”
+“Being able to forage your own food made you less dependent on colonial wage labour for your livelihood”

-Is that a popular approach in contemporary history?
+Is that a popular approach in contemporary historical research?

-“Research ‘beyond humans’ is becoming increasingly important in the humanities and social sciences.
-Environmental history has been around for about 60 years, but only in the last 10 to 15 years have we started to look at history in a less anthropocentric way.
+“Looking ‘beyond the human’ is becoming increasingly important in the humanities and social sciences.
+Environmental history has been around for about 60 years, but it’s only in the last 10 to 15 years that we’ve routinely been looking at history in a less anthropocentric way.
 Anthropologists have taken the lead in this, and now more historians are starting to adopt this perspective.”

-“Resistance is perhaps too generalised; it was also about relieving or circumventing the colonial actors’ seizure of power.
-If you could hunt for your own food in those days, it meant you were less dependent on colonial wage labour to earn a living, for example.
-In other words, you could escape forced involvement in colonial capitalism.
+“Resistance is perhaps too broad a term; it was also about easing or bypassing the grip of colonial powers.
+If someone could hunt or forage their own food, for example, it made them less dependent on colonial wage labor to sustain themselves.
+In other words, foraging, fishing or hunting could allow Central Africans to (partly) escape their forced involvement in colonial capitalism.

-“We ask our witnesses for memories of their own childhoods, and what they learned from their parents and grandparents”
+“We ask about childhood memories, but also about what people learned from their parents and grandparents”

 Henry Benoit